JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A _service_ is a plugin component loaded on demand when your plugin calls the `getService()` method of the [`ServiceManager`](upsource:///platform/core-api/src/com/intellij/openapi/components/ServiceManager.java) class.
+A _service_ is a plugin component loaded on demand when your plugin calls the `getService()` method of [`ServiceManager`](upsource:///platform/core-api/src/com/intellij/openapi/components/ServiceManager.java).

-The *IntelliJ Platform* ensures that only one instance of a service is loaded even though the service is called several times.
+The *IntelliJ Platform* ensures that only one instance of a service is loaded even though it is called several times.

 A service must have an implementation class which is used for service instantiation.
 A service may also have an interface class which is used to obtain the service instance and provides API of the service.